The Ultimate Guide to STI Autocross Upgrades

 The most accurate way to measure gains is on a dynamometer, which provides precise horsepower and torque figures.
 A dyno chart will show you exactly where in the RPM range your upgrades have made a difference.
 Even without access to a dyno, you can feel the results.
 A proper engine tuning service will make your STI feel more eager and responsive, helping you put the power down more effectively between cones.

-Keep an Eye on Temperatures
+Keep a Close Eye on Your Temps

 Pushing your STI to its limits generates a lot of heat, and managing it is essential for both performance and reliability.
 As you add power, your engine works harder, placing greater demand on your cooling systems.
 Overheating can lead to power loss, inconsistent performance during a run, and, in worst-case scenarios, catastrophic engine damage.